 Welcome to Fisher Innovation, my name is Matt Fisher and I am an interactive developer who lives and works in San Francisco California.

-Currently a Front End Engineer at Twitch, recognized as one of the original and largest live streaming platforms.
+Currently a Video Playback Engineer at Twitch, recognized as one of the original and largest live streaming platforms.
 Twitch is the world's leading video platform and community for gamers with more than 45 million visitors per month.
 We want to connect gamers around the world by allowing them to broadcast, watch, and chat from everywhere they play.